Mary Fife Laning: Career

-In the 1940s, as a member of the National Association of Women Artists, Laning taught (with her husband) at the Kansas City Art Institute.
+In the 1940s, as a member of the National Association of Women Artists, Fife Laning taught (with her husband) at the Kansas City Art Institute.
+In 1961, she was appointed the head of the art department at Birch-Wathem School, New York, where she remained until 1970.

 She survived her husband by a decade, dying in 1991.

 Works

-Fife's work has exhibited at the Butler Art Institute, Ohio, the Art Institute of Chicago, and the Whitney Museum of American Art.
+Fife's work was exhibited at the Butler Art Institute, Ohio, the Art Institute of Chicago, and the Whitney Museum of American Art, and in 2015 at Enduring America: Selections from the Collection of Art and Peggy Hittner Exhibition organized by Northern Arizona University Art Museum.
+It is in the collections of the Whitney Museum and Pennsylvania Academy of Fine Arts.